Custom response code

 Usage notes

-• Rules are evaluated from top to bottom in the list.
-The first rule that matches the request returns the response, and no later rules are evaluated.
-Order your rules carefully.
+• Rules are evaluated from top to bottom.
+The first matching rule returns the response, and no subsequent rules are evaluated.
+Order your rules accordingly.

-• Valid status code values range from 200 to 599, which covers all valid HTTP status codes.
+• Valid status codes range from 200 to 599, covering all standard HTTP status codes.
 Choose a code that fits your use case.

 • Custom response code rules are independent of rewrite rules and security rules, and the three rule types take effect separately.

-• Rule additions, edits, and deletions take effect on edge nodes in real time.
+• Rule changes take effect on edge nodes in real time.
 No manual refresh is required.

 Troubleshooting